odoo/documentation/content/developer/tutorials/server_framework_101/07_relations.rst

-.. _tutorials/getting_started/08_relations:

 ===================================
-Chapter 8: Relations Between Models
+Chapter 7: Relations Between Models
 ===================================

-The :ref:`previous chapter <tutorials/getting_started/07_basicviews>` covered the creation of custom views for a model containing basic fields.
+The :doc:`previous chapter <06_basicviews>` covered the creation of custom views for a model containing basic fields.
 However, in any real business scenario we need more than one model.
 Moreover, links between models are necessary.
 One can easily imagine one model containing the customers and another one containing the list of users.
 You might need to refer to a customer